On the Complexity of the Orbit Problem: Introduction

-The decidability of Skolem's problem is open.
-A well-known result, the Skolem-Mahler-Lech theorem, states that the set of zeroes of any linear recurrence is the union of a finite set and finitely many arithmetic progressions \cite{skolemSMLthm,mahlerSMLthm,lechSMLthm,hanselSMLthm}.
-Moreover, it is known how to effectively compute the arithmetic progressions \cite{hanselSMLthm}.
-The main difficulty to deciding Skolem's problem is to determine whether the finite component of the set of witnesses is empty.
+As Kannan and Lipton point out, the higher-dimensional Orbit Problem is closely related to the \emph{Skolem Problem}: given a square matrix $\matr{A}\in\rat^{m\times m}$ and vectors $\vct{x}, \vct{y}\in\rat^m$, decide whether there exists a non-negative integer $n$ such that $\vct{y^T}\matr{A}^n\vct{x}=0$.
+Indeed, the Skolem Problem is the special case of the higher-dimensional Orbit Problem in which the target space $\vsp{V}$ has dimension $m-1$.
+The sequence of numbers $\lrs{u}$ given by $u_n = \vct{y^T}\matr{A}^n\vct{x}$ is a linear recurrence sequence.
+A well-known result, the Skolem-Mahler-Lech Theorem, states that the set $\{n:u_n=0\}$ of zeros of any linear recurrence is the union of a finite set and finitely many arithmetic progressions \cite{mahlerSMLthm,lechSMLthm,skolemSMLthm,hanselSMLthm}.
+Moreover, it is known how to compute effectively the arithmetic progressions in question \cite{BerstelMignotte76}.
+The main difficulty in deciding the Skolem Problem is thus to determine whether the finite component of the set of zeros is empty.

-Skolem's problem is trivial for recurrences of depth $1$.
-A proof of decidability for depth $2$ may be found in \cite{halavaProblemsInMatrixTheory}.
-The problem was open for depth $3$ and $4$ until Vereshchagin \cite{vereshchagin} and Mignotte, Shorey and Tijdeman \cite{mignotte} proved it decidable in 1985 using Baker's results for linear forms in logarithms \cite{baker}.
-The case of depth $5$ was considered in \cite{tucs}.
-Skolem's problem for arbitrary depth was shown $\mathsf{NP}$-hard by Blondel and Portier \cite{blondel}.